MykelAllan/MiniProjects/README.md

 **What It Does**

-- This project is about React.js
+- This React.js project focues on useStates and Hooks
-- So a project about understanding basic React such as states, props components, and listings
+- **Features**
+- - *User Management*: It allows you to manage a list of users, including adding new users and deleting them.
+- - *User Input Limit*: The user input field has a maximum limit of 8 characters to maintain the quality of the data.

 **Instructions**